alex88/alexfu.it/source/posts/2018-12-07-use-labels-in-docker-logging-tags.md

 Since I'm going to deploy the docker containers as stacks with services, I wanted to be able to have a cloudwatch stream namd like this: `stack/service/container/id`.

-Unfortunately looking at the docker [documentation](https://docs.docker.com/v17.09/engine/admin/logging/log_tags/){:target='_blank'}
-about the tags available when building the stream name it seems it's not possible to have the service and stack name.
+Unfortunately looking at the docker [documentation](https://docs.docker.com/v17.09/engine/admin/logging/log_tags/){:target='_blank'} the tags available aren't enough to have the service and stack name.

 READMORE